lingtalfi/Bat/FileSystemTool.md

-hasDirectoryTraversal
+isDirectoryTraversalSafe
 -----------
 2019-10-16

-bool        hasDirectoryTraversal( string:file, string:rootDir )
+bool        isDirectoryTraversalSafe( string:file, string:rootDir )

-Returns whether the given file is under the given rootDir.
+Returns whether the given file exists and is under the given rootDir.